abonello/project-1/README.md

 Also the menu keeps track of which section a user is currently in.
 The menu item for the current section is highlighted with a darker background.
 This acts as a sort of breadcrumb.

 Parallax background gives the page a feel of progressing since the foreground scrolls against something which is fixed.
-To a lesser extent the gradient background helps create a sense of movement while scrollign too.
+To a lesser extent the gradient background helps create a sense of movement as well while scrolling.

 Each section in the activities allow the user to read about that particular activity.
 The *Tell me more ...* button displays further information.